Unidata/tds/docs/src/public/userguide/pages/thredds/ViewersRef.md

 ~~~

 it creates a jnlp file which is sent back to your browser.
-If your browser has Java webstart installed as a helper application (which happens when you install Java on your computer), the jnlp file is handled by the "Java plugin" on your browser, which downloads ToolsUI from wherever the jnlp file specifies (currently https://www.unidata.ucar.edu/software/netcdf-java/v4.3/webstart)
+If your browser has Java WebStart installed as a helper application (which happens when you install Java on your computer), the JNLP file is handled by the "Java plugin" on your browser, which downloads ToolsUI from wherever the jnlp file specifies (currently https://www.unidata.ucar.edu/software/netcdf-java/v4.3/webstart/)

-The jnlp file has been customized to include the command line argument of the form `{catalog}#{dataset}`, and the ToolsUI application looks for this and uses it to open that catalog and display the named dataset in the `Catalog Chooser` tab.
+The JNLP file has been customized to include the command line argument of the form `{catalog}#{dataset}`, and the ToolsUI application looks for this and uses it to open that catalog and display the named dataset in the `Catalog Chooser` tab.
 This UI component gives access to all the metadata and access protocols of that dataset.